Your website domain name is an asset – treat it as such.

 You’d never leave your business checkbook in the hands of someone no longer working for you or trust your mortgage payment to be made by someone that doesn’t live in your house.

-Yet many business owners can not readily find information about their domain name, where it was registered, or who’s the domain name is under the control of an employee who no longer works there or an outside firm that can no longer be reached.
+Yet many business owners can not readily find information about their domain name, where it was registered, or who’s domain name is under the control of an employee who no longer works there or an outside firm that can no longer be reached.

 And if you do not have your domain information in a safe place that will transcend employees and outside relationships, it’s time to do just that.